Toasted Pecan Cookies Recipe

 - Cream butter and sugars at high speed of mixer.
 Add eggs and vanilla and mix until smooth.

-- Combine flour, baking soda, and baking soda.
+- Combine flour, baking soda, and baking powder.
 Add to cream mixture with mixer set to a low setting.
 Mix until flour mixture has been well incorporated.

 - Add oatmeal, pecans, and Rice Krispies.